top of page

 The verb 'squint' has a fascinating etymology rooted in Old English and Middle English.
 It originates from the Old English word 'sceawian,' which meant 'to look, behold, or gaze.'
 Over time, in Middle English, 'sceawian' evolved into 'squinten,' specifically referring to the act of looking obliquely or with partially closed eyes.
 The word 'squint' embodies the action of narrowing one's eyes to gain better focus or reduce the intensity of light entering the eyes, often indicating an attempt to see more clearly.
 This etymological journey underscores the word's association with the physical act of looking askance or with a sidelong glance, capturing the essence of 'squint' as a visual adjustment to optimize perception or reduce discomfort.

-Quiz: Find the meaning of the verb squint:
+Find the correct meaning of the verb squint:

 Try Again!